pcfgallery/website/_posts/2019-10-14-barcode-generator.md

   - allan_de_castro
 ---

-A control to generated a barcode from its text value.
+A control to generate a barcode from a text value.
 It supports multiple barcode formats and the visual aspect can be modified.